muxinc/mux-node-sdk/README.md

 Or, if you don't have the files online already, you can ingest one via the direct uploads API.

+Note: Since 2019, request has gone into maintenance mode.
+We must use an alternate request library such as `node-fetch`.

+`node-fetch` supports both CommonJS (`require` syntax) and ESM (`import` syntax).
+[With v3, you must use ESM.
+For CommonJS, use v2.](https://github.com/node-fetch/node-fetch#commonjs)

 ```javascript
 const fs = require('fs')
 const fetch = require('node-fetch');